Regulation of Lobbying Act

 Noel Brett, Business Division

-Noel Brett is responsible for the management and development of service, compliance and audit functions for entities registered for VAT, RCT, Customs and Excise.
+Noel Brett is responsible for the management and development of service, compliance and audit functions for entities registered for VAT, Relevant Contracts Tax (RCT), Customs and Excise.
 He is also responsible for excise license entities with trade or professional income, proprietary directors and subsidiaries/parent of Business Division companies.

 Joe Howley, Collector General's Division